 Al's job was to mine copper ore.
 To do this, Al was assigned a teenage Japanese boy as a helper.
 The two of them had to fill ore cars and then push them to the dumping area.
 It was hard work which was made harder by the cold weather in the winter.

 Since the winters were harsh, the prisoners were issued warm clothing.
 The problem was that the POWs wore straw shoes which froze when they got wet.
 This resulted in Al getting frostbite on his feet.
 Food in the camp was scarce, but by this time even the Japanese people had little to eat.

-Al and the prisoners were never informed that the war was over.
-One day the guards were simply gone.
+The prisoners were never informed of the end of the war.
+One day, the guards were simply gone.
 When they returned, they informed the POWs that the Americans were coming.
-When the American Navy arrived, food was dropped by planes to the POWs.
-They POWs were warned to stay out of the area where the food was being dropped.
-Some prisoners did not listen and were killed when they were hit by the 55 gallon drums carrying the food.
+When the American Navy arrived, food and clothing was dropped by planes to the former POWs.
+They were warned to stay out of the area where the supplies were being dropped.
+Some men didn't listen and were killed when they were hit by 55 gallon drums carrying the food.

 On September 11, 1945, Al was freed by the Navy.
 Only after he was freed did he learn that his parents had both passed away while he was a POW.
 His aunt and uncle had withheld the information from him so that he would have something to live for in the camps.

 The former POWs were taken by train to Tokyo and boarded onto the U.S.S.
 Rescue and returned to the Philippines until he was healthy enough to be sent home.
 In late September, he was boarded onto the S.S.
 Klipfontaine and sailed for Seattle, Washington, and arrived on October 19th.
 After additional medical treatment, he was discharged, from the Army, on May 26, 1946.